nushell/nushell.github.io/commands/docs/polars_into-df.md

 ## Flags

  -  `--schema, -s {record}`: Polars Schema in format [{name: str}].
 CSV, JSON, and JSONL files
+ -  `--as-columns, -c`: When input shape is record of lists, treat each list as column values.

 ## Input/output types: